easyparcel/OpenAPI/4.Postman Collection/README.md

    - **Credit Wallet** - Check your account balance

 ## Importing the Collection

-### Option 1: Import via URL

-1. Open Postman
-2. Click **Import** in the top-left corner
-3. Choose the **Link** tab
-4. Enter the collection URL: `https://planetary-resonance-571252.postman.co/workspace/My-Workspace~cd21b7fe-2e31-49a6-8f44-71a2ce36c72c/collection/40226622-aed30dc0-ace2-4531-ad4c-7a050d1fd13e?action=share&creator=40226622`
-5. Click **Import**

-### Option 2: Import from File

-1. Download the collection JSON file from our developer portal
+1. Download the collection JSON file from over here :
 2. Open Postman
 3. Click **Import** in the top-left corner
 4. Choose the **File** tab and select the downloaded JSON file